briheet/nix-config/README.md

 # Dotfiles

 These are all my dotfiles that are stable at the moment. \
-I am using Arch with Hyprland right now. \
+I am using macOS with nix-darwin right now. \
 Other dots are stable and working fine. \
 Please be sure you have some basic knowledge of how things work before cloning to avoid issues.